Jon Bon Jovi Gives COVID-19 Health Update On Son Jake & Bandmate David Bryan

-Jon Bon Jovi gave a COVID-19 update on his son Jake and bandmate David Bryan during an interview with Good Morning America.
+Jon Bon Jovi gave an update on his son Jake and bandmate David Bryan during an interview with Good Morning America (seen on Twitter).
 The singer’s teenager had a mild case of the virus and Bon Jovi keyboardist David tested positive over the course of the past two weeks.

-Jon stated that his family — which includes his wife of 31 years Dorothea, daughter Stephanie and sons Jake, Jesse and Romeo — were happy and healthy.
+Jon stated that his family — which includes his wife of 31 years, Dorothea, daughter Stephanie, and sons Jake, Jesse and Romeo — were happy and healthy.
 He then revealed that 17-year-old Jake’s coronavirus case was mild and that his son experienced a stomach virus and a fever, but thankfully, it broke in a couple of days.

-“It’s 15 days into his respiratory confirmation but he wants everyone to know that he’s really on the mend and his wife hasn’t shown any symptoms although she was also confirmed positive, she’s doing great,” said the singer of his childhood pal and bandmate of over 30 years, David and David’s wife Lexi.
+“It’s 15 days into his respiratory confirmation, but he wants everyone to know that he’s really on the mend and that his wife hasn’t shown any symptoms although she was also confirmed positive, but she’s doing great,” said the singer of his childhood pal and bandmate of over 30 years, David, and David’s wife Lexi.

-Jon’s music has brought great joy to millions around the world, including the people of the city of Chicago, Illinois, who recently came together to sing Bon Jovi’s 1986 anthem “Livin On a Prayer” as a way to connect with one another as they quarantine during the coronavirus pandemic.
+Jon’s music has brought great joy to millions around the world, including the people of Chicago, Illinois, who recently came together to sing Bon Jovi’s 1986 anthem “Livin On a Prayer” as a way to connect with one another as they quarantine during the coronavirus pandemic.

 We’re just over here livin’ on a prayer. @BonJovi #Wrigleyville #QuarantineLife #BonJovi #Chicago pic.twitter.com/TRzAcgX8Fl